Miss Universe Singapore

 2007 – Jessica Tan

 It’s hard to imagine anyone calling Jessica Tan ugly or fat, but this Miss Universe Singapore had her own struggles along the way to the top.
-After her reign as 2007’s winner, Jessica continues to put her good looks to use as a model and actress in Hong Kong.
+She continues to put her good looks to use as a model and actress in Hong Kong.

 2006 – Carol Cheong

 It’s been over a decade since Carol Cheong’s time as Miss Universe Singapore, and things have definitely changed since her pageant days.
-She made a career shift after she started a family, and went from Art Director to working with recruitment company Hays, to balance time between her family and work.
+She made a career shift after she started a family, and went from being an art director to working as a recruiter at Wellington Management.

 2005 – Cheryl Tay

-The epitome of beauty and brains, Cheryl Tay, is currently finishing her final year of European Masters in Small Animal Medicine.
+The epitome of beauty and brains, Cheryl Tay, graduated from the University of Luxembourg for the European School for Advanced Veterinary Studies.
 The Veterinary Surgeon took her time as Miss Universe Singapore to support animal welfare charities, and continues to care for animals today.
+Dr Cheryl Tay is currently residing in Switzerland with her husband and kid.

 2004 – Sandy Chua

 Sandy Chua credits her time as Miss Singapore for exposing her to charitable causes that made her more humble, and for giving her some of her closest friends she has today.
-The ex-queen is currently a full-time homemaker and mother of three.
+The former beauty queen is currently a full-time homemaker and mother of three.

 2003 – Bernice Wong